Ninja Baseball Bat Man

 Ninja Baseball Bat Man (Note: Known in Japan as Yakyū Kakutō League Man (野球格闘リーグマン, Yakyū Kakutō Rīgu Man).) is a 1993 beat 'em up arcade video game developed and published by Irem.
 The object of the game is to recover various artifacts stolen from the Baseball Hall of Fame, a task prescribed to them by the Commissioner of Baseball.
 Each stage takes place in several parts of the United States.
 Each player chooses from among four characters: Captain Jose, Twinbats Ryno, Beanball Roger, and Stick Straw.
 Up to four players can play simultaneously.
+An HD remake with new features, titled Ninja Baseball League-Man: Bases Loaded, is set to be released on December 10, 2026, for Microsoft Windows, Nintendo Switch 2, PlayStation 5, and Xbox Series X/S.